Jack White (music producer): Football career

-Before getting into music, White began playing professional football at the age of 20 for FC Viktoria Köln, and continued playing for six years (1961–1966) when he then decided to play at an amateur level with Tennis Borussia Berlin for ten years while pursuing his music career.
+Before getting into music, White began playing professional football at the age of 20 for Viktoria Köln, and continued playing for six years (1961–1966), after which he played at an amateur level with Tennis Borussia Berlin for ten years while pursuing his music career.
 As athletes usually struggle with new careers post-retirement, he remained with the club for the opportunity to resume his professional contract.
-He represented 5 different clubs over his career, mainly playing in the right-midfielder or right-back positions.
+He represented five different clubs over his career, mainly playing in the right-midfielder or right-back positions.

-White first joined FC Viktoria Koln when he was scouted by legendary coach Hennes Weisweiler in the 1961–62 season of the Oberliga West, staying for two seasons, where the team finished tenth in the 1961–62 season, and eighth in the 1962–63 season.
+White first joined Viktoria Köln when he was scouted by legendary coach Hennes Weisweiler in the 1961–62 season of the Oberliga West, staying for two seasons, where the team finished tenth in the 1961–62 season, and eighth in the 1962–63 season.
 Because of the Bundesliga's introduction the following year, the club was relegated to Regionalliga West.
-He then transferred to FK Pirmasens in the 1963–64 season of the Regionalliga Sudwest, where he played the most games and scored the most goals for a single club, along with finishing second that season.
+He then transferred to FK Pirmasens in the 1963–64 season of the Regionalliga Südwest, where he played the most games and scored the most goals for a single club, along with finishing second that season.
 After his transfer to TSC Zweibrücken, White also released his first single as a musician, and began to transition to music.

 He finished his professional career at PSV Eindhoven, coming eighth in the 1965–66 season.
 He then continued an amateur career at Tennis Borussia Berlin for 10 years while furthering his music career.
 From 1992 to 1995, White served as their club president.
+As a music producer, White recorded the song "Fußball ist unser Leben" (Football is Our Life) with the Germany national team as singers for the 1974 FIFA World Cup, which West Germany hosted and also won.

 During this time, White financially supported the club in an attempt to bring it back to the top flight of German Football.
 During his time there as a player, the club was separated from the Bundesliga due to being in Berlin, and not West Germany, and thus was not allowed to play at the same level it did before the World War II.
 He loaned a total of 5.8 million Marks throughout his presidency, and was eventually succeeded by Göttinger Gruppe, a now bankrupt investment group.
-The club has struggled since, and has mostly sat in either the fifth (or fourth) tier of German football, NOVF Oberliga Nord.
+The club has struggled since, and has mostly sat in either the fifth (or fourth) tier of German football, NOFV-Oberliga Nord.